prisma/middleware-examples/prisma-encryptor-middleware/kms/README.md

 }
 ```

-When calling the middleware from the application, [load credentials by your application](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html), pass the KMS configuration information and the Prisma object generated in `@prisma/client`.
+When calling the middleware from the application, [load credentials by your application](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html), pass the KMS configuration information where `key` is the ARN for the Customer Managed Key you would like to use for encryption and decryption, and the Prisma object generated in `@prisma/client`.
 Finally, activate the middleware with Prisma.use$

 ```ts
 import { Prisma, PrismaClient } from '@prisma/client'